DataDog/stratus-red-team/docs/attack-techniques/azure/index.md

-# azure
+# Azure

-This page contains the Stratus attack techniques for azure, grouped by MITRE ATT&CK Tactic.
+This page contains the Stratus attack techniques for Azure, grouped by MITRE ATT&CK Tactic.
 Note that some Stratus attack techniques may correspond to more than a single ATT&CK Tactic.